 enableFetchRun=yes

-See the PC2 Wiki “Event Feed Module” entry (Error!
+See the PC2 Wiki “Event Feed Module” entry (https://github.com/pc2ccs/pc2v9/wiki/Event-Feed-ModuleError!
 Hyperlink reference not valid.) for additional details.

-The currently available REST services are defined in the following table (note that the first three comprise the PC2 implementation of the Error!
+The currently available REST services are defined in the following table (note that the first three comprise the PC2 implementation of the original CLICS JSON Scoreboard Error!
 Hyperlink reference not valid. specification).
+Note also that all endpoints must have /contest prepended to the endpoint name shown in the table.
 Additional REST services are planned for a future version of PC2.